timholy/SnoopCompile.jl/docs/src/tutorials/invalidations.md

 ### Add SnoopCompileCore, SnoopCompile, and helper packages to your environment

 Here, we'll add these packages to your [default environment](https://pkgdocs.julialang.org/v1/environments/).
 (With the exception of `AbstractTrees`, these "developer tool" packages should not be added to the Project file of any real packages unless you're extending the tool itself.)
+From your default environment (i.e., in package mode you should see something like `(@v1.10) pkg>`), do

 ```
 using Pkg